Apply as a parent

 How to apply

-You’ll need to prepare information and send documents with your application.
+You’ll need to prepare information and documents to provide with your application.

-How you apply depends on whether you’re outside or in the UK.
+How you apply depends on whether you’re in the UK or not.

 Outside the UK